ICAS Convention 2017 Seminars

 In addition to our time-tested program of practical information and important tips and advice, you'll receive a comprehensive course briefing book along with a thumb drive containing a wide range of useful documents and forms.
 These two reference sources all by themselves are worth the Air Shows 101 course fee.
 There is no other course available anywhere at any price that offers this curriculum, taught by instructors who are the very best in the air show community, and designed to ensure the information you learn stays with you long after you leave the classroom.

-The fee for the one-day Air/Ground Operations Training seminar is $305 thru December 1, and $320 if you register on-site.
+The fee for the one-day Air/Ground Operations Training seminar is $295 before November 23, and $320 November 23 - on-site.
 This seminar is not included in your convention registration fee.

 Sponsorship for Events